gsfeir/GBM-LCCM/README.md

 ## Acknowledgements
 - **Author:** Georges Sfeir.
 - **Advising:** Filipe Rodrigues.
-- **Based On:** The latent class choice model (lccm) package, methodologies from Bishop's Pattern Recognition and Machine Learning, and some function from the GaussianMixture class of sklearn.mixture.
+- **Based On:** The latent class choice model (lccm) package, methodologies from Bishop's Pattern Recognition and Machine Learning, and some functions from the GaussianMixture class of sklearn.mixture.

 ## More Information
 For more information about the GBM_LCCM model see the following paper: